Quickly deanonymize dynamic typing, part 2

 Here’s a quick demo:

-Here, I am reading a Json array from Github using HttpClient
+Here, I am reading a Json array from Github using HttpClient.
+Then I’m deserializing that array to a dynamic type.

 At this point (line 34-35) you will not yet have code completion or be able to examine the data in debugging.
 This is

-But in cases when your data doesn’t fit into a JArray
+But in cases when your data doesn’t fit into a JArray, you can still fall back onto RouteValueDictionary for

 deanonymization.
 This can be used to deanonymize data pulled from other sources, such as SQL results queried by